International Admission > Apply to DePaul > Types of Admission > Freshman

 Unless specifically requested back at the time of submission, all documents become property of DePaul University and will not be returned at a later date.

 Students participating in AP, CLEP, IB and/or International A & A/S Level exams, may earn college credit at DePaul.

 Official scores must be sent directly to DePaul.
 Scores will not be accepted from high school transcripts.
 Learn which exams DePaul accepts, the scores required and course credits on the Credit Given By Exam webpage.

-If your official transcripts/secondary school exam results were issued in a language other than English - In addition to the original language documents, you will need to submit word-for-word English translations for all pages submitted.
+If your transcripts/secondary school exam results were issued in a language other than English - In addition to the original language documents, you will need to submit word-for-word English translations for all pages submitted.

-If your official transcripts and/or secondary school exams results were issued by the school or testing agency in English, you do not need to submit additional translations.
+If your transcripts and/or secondary school exams results were issued by the school or testing agency in English, you do not need to submit additional translations.

 Students educated outside the U.S. for secondary school (high school) are required to submit an exam score that meets our English proficiency requirement.

 If your English proficiency scores are below the minimum requirement, you might be considered for Conditional Admission.